lauren-esser/lauren-esser.github.io/_posts/2020-09-30-your_guide_to_jupyter_markdowns.markdown

 <div class="alert alert-block alert-info">

 Here is a blue background box.
-Usually this is used to notes within the Jupyter notebook.
+Usually this is used to make notes within the Jupyter notebook.
 It helps catch the attention of your reader. </div>

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vTspTuSI1fVV-R71j6CHKaKX2F6A5__GYebAOMo6WvP8nlon3dVjpEvDmfLxj3vXE_i9UyLbWrFPdJq/pub?w=670&amp;h=100">